By Neal Taparia - 09/09/2021

 Many Americans take pride in a “work hard, play hard” mentality.
 Or at least we say we do.
 The question is, from Monday morning to Friday evening, how much actual work is getting done?

 At Solitaired, we support a healthy work-life balance and plenty of mid-day activities to help sustain healthy minds and bodies.
-A workday should include a variety of activities, with people feeling welcome to go for a walk, take time for proper lunches and play games to relax.
+A workday should include a variety of activities, from taking walks to having to playing relaxing games like Solitaire, Spider Solitaire, or FreeCell to relax.

 That said, at the end of the day, there needs to be a healthy balance between work, play, and distractions.
 One of the fundamental challenges of this era in business is getting workers to rise above the fray of distractions and be appropriately productive.
 This challenge has only become more complex with the acceleration of remote work.
 This got us wondering, do workers have an accurate sense of how productive or unproductive they are?